valeyard77/otus_python_pro_23/w4_web_server/README.md

 Web server test suite
 =====================

-Implement a Web server
+Implement of a simple Web server.
 The implementation uses a module from the Python standard library <i>multiprocessing</i>.<br>
 In multiprocessing, processes are spawned by creating a Process object and then calling its `start()` method.<br>
 The server can be started with the following options: